-Fisheries and Oceans Canada (DFO) Resource Management has submitted requests for peer-reviewed stock assessments for redfish in NAFO Subarea 2 + Division 3K and Subarea 0 (overlapping with the EAZ), with results anticipated in April-May 2021.
+Fisheries and Oceans Canada (DFO) Resource Management has submitted requests for peer-reviewed stock assessments for redfish in NAFO Subarea 2 + Division 3K and Subarea 0 (overlapping with the EAZ).

 Management Response

 In November 2020, the Department sought views from industry and Board staff on an interim management response to high redfish bycatch that may allow harvesters to successfully prosecute the remainder of the 2020-21 shrimp fishery, while taking into consideration the potential impact on redfish stocks.
 The use of an interim measure was intended to facilitate innovative fishing techniques by harvesters in the affected areas to reduce future redfish bycatch.